JADE CARVINGS OF GOLDFISH

 Green and white jade carving

-This carving contains four pairs of goldfish: bubble eyes, globe eyes, orandas and man-yu (fantail-veiltail intermediate - see Other Varieties).
+This carving contains four pairs of goldfish: bubble eyes, globe eyes, orandas and man-yu (fantail-veiltail intermediate - see Oriental Twintail).
+Notice the short dorsal fins and fairly long, deeply forked tails with pointed tail lobes, typical of Chinese goldfish.

 The carving is about 20 cm (8 inches) across at the base and 10 cm (4 inches) tall, and is shown 3/4 of actual size.
-It is to be found in Chinese Arts and Crafts, Salisbury Road, Tsim Sha Tsui, Hong Kong.
+It was photographed in Chinese Arts and Crafts, Salisbury Road, Tsim Sha Tsui, Hong Kong in December 2000.

 Brown jade carving

-This carving is larger and more complex, containing two bubble eyes, two egg fish (at bottom left and extreme right - see Other Varieties), five orandas (including 2 on the reverse), six man-yu and one velvetyball man-yu (at extreme left - see Other Varieties).
+This carving is larger and more complex, containing two bubble eyes, two egg fish (at bottom left and extreme right - see Eggfish), five orandas (including 2 on the reverse), six man-yu (see Oriental Twintail) and one velvetyball man-yu (at extreme left - see Dorsalled Pompons).

 The carving is about 21 cm (8½ inches) across at the centre and 25 cm (10 inches) tall (excluding the plinth), and it too is shown 3/4 of actual size.
-It is to be found at Yue Hwa Emporium, Causeway Bay, Hong Kong (and, for information, is valued at about 8,000 pounds Sterling).
+It was photographed at Yue Hwa Emporium, Causeway Bay, Hong Kong in December 2000 (and, for information, was valued at about £8,000 Sterling).

 [Back] [Top]